FireScroll/FireScroll/README.md

 ## Architecture

-TLDR FanoutDB is different by delegating the distributed nature to the log, and playing dumb about materializing the log to snapshots.
+TL,DR: FanoutDB is different by delegating the distributed nature to the log, and playing dumb about materializing the log to snapshots.
 It them provides a nice API for conditional querying.

+Even more TL,DR: it's a fancy wrapper around a log for fanning-out reads.

 By centralizing the writes to a single log cluster we can ensure low-latency durability of mutations, while downstream nodes pull those mutations at their own pace.